 "Oh, you so aren't.
 You wish you were magic."

+He scoffed and pointed the sonic at something out of her sight beneath him, pulsing it twice before responding.
 "Then how do you explain the fact that I know what your friend Jenna got you on your eighth birthday?"

 "Doctor.
 I caught you readin' my diary."